houseofstake/near-data-layer/README.md

    This will:
    - Start a PostgreSQL database
    - Start pgweb (PostgreSQL web interface) at http://localhost:8081
-   - Build and run the NEAR sink container with environment variables from the `.env` file
+   - Build and run the NEAR sink container with environment variables from either the `.env` file or GCP Secret Manager

 ## Configuration